JeanRochCoulon/cva6/docs/specifications/design/source/frontend.rst

 When a branch instruction is detected, the BHT informs whether the PC address is in the BHT.
 In this case, the BHT predicts whether the branch is taken and provides the corresponding target address.

-The BHT can be flushed.
+The BTB is never flushed.

 BTB - Branch Target Buffer